 Are you a Singaporean Gen Z or millennial?
 My guess is that if you are, you probably use Telegram.
-But besides efficient and sticker-laden messaging, did you know that telegram can be used by firms to market their products and services as well?
-Convenient, inexpensive, and novel, telegram has made its way up the pedestal and now sits way above its competitors.
+But besides efficient and sticker-laden messaging, did you know that Telegram can be used by firms to market their products and services as well?
+Convenient, inexpensive, and novel, Telegram has made its way up the pedestal and shown phenomenal growth.

-When competitor WhatsApp faced outages in 2019, Telegram reportedly gained 3 million new users over 24 hours and the number of newly registered users has steadily risen since then.
-With features ranging from channels to chatbots, here are 4 reasons why more brands should be utilising Telegram as a marketing tool in Singapore.
+With diverse features ranging from channels to chatbots, and a slew of inutitive functions, here are 5 reasons why more brands should be utilising Telegram as a marketing tool in Singapore.

 Where modern marketing in the form of radio, Facebook and Youtube advertisements would add up, Telegram is a platform that lets firms significantly save on marketing expenses, given that marketers can communicate and interact with consumers directly for free.